 Virtual Rage Room

 Mobile rage room, Smash, is a product of Spokane-based experience design company Blender.
 They are offering a unique stress-relief option via video.
 Event attendees can submit a list of their fears, anxieties, and other stressors, and their team writes the words down on a plate—and then videotapes themselves smashing it.
-Videos are then sent to the person who requested it.
+Videos are then sent to the person who requested them.

 Northwest Passages Virtual Meetings